 Students who wish to study abroad in other non-approved programs programs will not be an Augustana student during the time they are enrolled elsewhere.
 Students who desire to pursue this option should consult with the Ofﬁce of International and Off-Campus Programs and the Office of the Registrar before leaving the college.
 Students are required to notify the Dean of Students Office they are leaving the college and are required to petition to transfer these courses in advance.
 All transfer policies apply for this coursework.

 Students returning to Augustana following a non-approved study abroad program should re-apply for admission with the Dean of Students Office.

 Students who are away from the campus for special reasons are designated as follows:

-1. Augustana students in non-resident programs.
-Students are registered at Augustana and have all the privileges and responsibilities of regular resident students including ﬁnancial assistance, ID cards, insurance, etc. They are included in statistics reporting Augustana students, even though they may pay tuition at a different institution.
+1. Augustana students in non-resident and consortial programs.
+Students are registered at Augustana and have all the privileges and responsibilities of regular resident students including ﬁnancial assistance, ID cards, insurance, etc. They are included in statistical reporting as Augustana students, even though they may pay tuition at a different institution.
 Continuance at Augustana upon their return is contingent upon meeting academic standards comparable to those in effect at Augustana while away.
 Examples of non-resident programs are the Augustana international study programs, including summer language study, and Augustana internships.